 New Zealand is a dazzling country with some of the best scenery in the world – making it a must visit for any traveller!
 The laid-back culture and friendly locals make it an easy destination to navigate for those taking their first backpacking trip, and more experienced visitors will love the adventure activities and unique cultural attractions.

 We’re pretty spoiled for choice when it comes to the best place to stay, but Wellington took our top spot overall due to its central location!
-This is a great base for exploring further afield, and provides an excellent overview of life in New Zealand.
+This is a great base for exploring further afield (including the national parks), and provides an excellent overview of life in New Zealand.

 That being said, this beautiful country is really best explored by taking a road trip through the different regions – so we hope you will manage to make it to a few areas on this list.